kylematsui/mlb-attendance-prediction/README.md

 This project explores how well Major League Baseball (MLB) team statistics can predict home game attendance.
 Using data from [OpenIntro's MLB dataset](https://www.openintro.org/data/index.php?data=mlb_teams), the analysis involves data cleaning, exploratory data analysis (EDA), feature engineering, and predictive modeling using linear regression and Lasso regression.

+## 🖥️ View the Full Analysis
+You can explore the complete rendered report, including all code, plots, and outputs, online at [RPubs](https://rpubs.com/kylematsui/mlb-attendance-prediction).

 ## 📊 Objective
 Build a supervised machine learning model that predicts a team’s total home attendance based on team performance statistics such as wins, home runs, runs scored, ERA, and more.